justjam2013/homebridge-virtual-accessories/README.md

 If you have problems, please feel free to open a ticket on GitHub.
 Please attach any log output to the a ticket, making sure to remove any sensitive information such as WiFi passwords.

-Please also feel free to open a ticket on GitHub if you have any enhancement suggestions.
+Also please feel free to open a ticket on GitHub if you have any enhancement suggestions.